rhowe20/Weekly-Planner-Using-API/README.md

-# Weekly Planner Using an API
+# Weekly Planner

+This weekly planner app utilizes local storage to save data entered into the notes section.
+It also gives the time and date.

 ## Installation

-Follow the link below to open the webpage for the Horiseon website.
+Follow the link below to open the webpage.

 ```bash
 https://rhowe20.github.io/Horiseon/